glauth/glauth/README.md

 #### Yubikey Configuration
 For Yubikey OTP token authentication, first [configure your Yubikey](https://www.yubico.com/products/services-software/personalization-tools/yubikey-otp/).
 After this, make sure to [request a `Client ID` and `Secret key` pair](https://upgrade.yubico.com/getapikey/).

-Now configure the the `yubikeyclientid` and `yubikeysecret` fields in the general section in the configuration file.
+Now configure the `yubikeyclientid` and `yubikeysecret` fields in the general section in the configuration file.

 To enable Yubikey OTP authentication for a user, you must specify their Yubikey ID on the users `yubikey` field.
 The Yubikey ID is the first 12 characters of the Yubikey OTP, as explained in the below chart.